spinosaurus777/DA_Temperature_and_Relative_Humidity_for_Apartments_Readings/README.md

 # DA_Temperature_and_Relative_Humidity_for_Apartment_Meditions
+# Description
-Reads, cleans and porcess relative humidity and temperature data for a set of apartments, and matches the data with meditions from goverment agencies.
+Reads, cleans and process relative humidity and temperature data for a set of apartments, and matches the data with meditions from goverment agencies.
 Finally, produces graphs for each of them as well as graph containing all the data.

+This repository does not include the databases nor the sources of them.
+While I would like to share the complete project, it involves sensible data that I am not allowed to share.
+However, with the adducate permission,I have included two result graphs as an example.

+# Lbraries used
+Pandas, Numpy and Matplolib